sjlamerton/gsoc-pages/making-patches/index.md

 see that you can, indeed, succeed as you will need to be able to work on wxWidgets sources during your GSoC project.

-To get the general understanding of how submitting patches works, please read our [patches HOWTO](http://trac.wxwidgets.org/wiki/HowToSubmitPatches).
-Next, you need to select some task to work on.
+To get a general understanding of how submitting patches works, please read our [patches HOWTO](http://trac.wxwidgets.org/wiki/HowToSubmitPatches).
+Next, you need to select a task to work on.
 While you could take any open ticket in our [Trac](http://trac.wxwidgets.org) installation, we have a special list of [simple bugs](http://trac.wxwidgets.org/tags/%27simple%27) which are supposed to be easy to fix so we recommend that you look at one of those.
-Please feel free to choose one of the bugs that either correspond to your experience (e.g. if you are a Windows programmer you could additionally filter by wxMSW platform) or have some relationship with the project you plan to propose.
+Please feel free to choose one of the bugs that either corresponds to your experience (e.g. if you are a Windows programmer you could additionally filter by wxMSW platform) or have some relationship with the project you plan to propose.
 Finally, if you can't find anything at all for you to work on in this